kantab/Brendan-Kanta-Protfolio/README.md

  ```
  <br>
-This project was desgined to teach us how to take in data and load it into a map to then be analized.
+This project was designed to teach us how to take in data and load it into a map to then be analyzed.
 This project was a partner project and it was nice to be able to share ideas and learn how to work with other people in a coding aspect.
  </br>
 </details>
 <details>